ucsb-cs48/w20/_lectures/lect16.md

 ## Topics:

+* Reminder: No class on Wednesday.
+Come to the [UCSB CS Summit, summit.cs](http://www.ucsb-cs-summit.com/)!

+* Reminder: First three project presentations on Thursday during Section: *4pm-Tree*, *4pm-Laptops*, and *5pm-Rideshare*

 * Reminder: Project Deliverable Grading Component:

    Here is the point percentage breakdown for grading that the TAs and I plan to use for the "Final Product" 35% of the course grade.